dei79/netsparkle/README.md

 ![Logo](https://github.com/dei79/netsparkle/blob/master/Assets/software-update-available.png)

+# NetSparkle has moved!

+Hi everyone!
+NetSparkle has moved to a new location at [NetSparkleUpdater/NetSparkle](https://github.com/NetSparkleUpdater/NetSparkle).
+Please join us there for .NET Core compatibility, new features, and more!
+Thanks!

 # netsparkle
 NetSparkle is an easy-to-use software update framework for .NET developers on Windows, MAC or Linux.
 It was inspired by the Sparkle (http://bit.ly/HWyJd) project for Cocoa developers and the WinSparkle (http://bit.ly/cj5kP5)